-Oceans and Fisheries (MOF) cross-checks submitted data with such information as the transhipped amount, the landed amount, observer data and other documentations required by the CDS Resolution. viii.Reference to applicable legislation and penalties: - The applicable legislation is the DWFD Act. paragraph 1(4) and (5) Article 33 of the Act stipulates that: A person who has not fulfilled the reporting requirements for catches, transhipment and landing prescribed in paragraph (1) of Article 16 or who has made a false report thereof; or a person who has engaged in transhipment without authorization shall be subject to imprisonment of up to five years, or a criminal fine of up to five times the whole sale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine at least KRW500 million up to KRW 1 billion, whichever is higher (Article 33 of the DWFD Act).
-A person who has violated any subparagraph referred to in this paragraph twice or more within five years shall be subject to imprisonment of up to eight times the wholesale prices of the products for the preceding three years; or a criminal fine of up to five years or a criminal fine of up to eight times the wholesale value of the fishery products obtained from relevant violations, based on the average wholesale from relevant violations, based on the subject to imprisonment of up to five years or a criminal fine of up to eight times the wholesale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine of up to KRW 1.6 billion, whichever is higher.
-As indicated here, Korea has a very strong legal tool to deter against false reporting and un-reporting. ix.
-Other relevant information :- The DWFD Act provides that Korean vessels operating in waters outside Korea's jurisdiction shall comply with all requirements adopted by RFMOs, including those related to ERS.
+Oceans and Fisheries (MOF) cross-checks submitted data with such information as the transhipped amount, the landed amount, observer data and other documentations required by the CDS Resolution.

+viii.
+Reference to applicable legislation and penalties:-

+The applicable legislation is the DWFD Act. paragraph 1(4) and (5) Article 33 of the Act stipulates that: A person who has not fulfilled the reporting requirements for catches, transhipment and landing prescribed in paragraph (1) of Article 16 or who has made a false report thereof; or a person who has engaged in transhipment without authorization shall be subject to imprisonment of up to five years, or a criminal fine of up to five times the whole sale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine at least KRW500 million up to KRW 1 billion, whichever is higher (Article 33 of the DWFD Act).
+A person who has violated any subparagraph referred to in this paragraph twice or more within five years shall be subject to imprisonment of up to five years or a criminal fine of up to eight times the wholesale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine of up to KRW 1.6 billion, whichever is higher.
+As indicated here, Korea has a very strong legal tool to deter against false reporting and un-reporting.

+ix.
+Other relevant information 6 :-

+The DWFD Act provides that Korean vessels operating in waters outside Korea's jurisdiction shall comply with all requirements adopted by RFMOs, including those related to ERS.
 As mentioned in other fields of this Annual Report, the amendment to the DWFD Act has enabled the Korean government to conduct tighter MCS on activities of Korean-flagged vessels, including those related to ERS requirements.
 Also, fishermen on longliners are required to record on the logbooks the mitigation measures they took to reduce incidental bycatches of seabirds.

-Additional reporting methods (such as If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch reporting, reporting of tags and SBT measurements, reporting of ERS interactions etc), create a separate row of in this table for each method.
-Then, for each method, specify: real time monitoring i.
+Additional reporting methods (such as real time monitoring programs)

+If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch reporting, reporting of tags and SBT measurements, reporting of ERS interactions etc), create a separate row of in this table for each method.
+Then, for each method, specify:

+- i.
 Whether this was mandatory.
-If not, specify the % of SBT fishing that was covered:- programs) ii.
-The information that was recorded (including whether it relates to SBT or ERS):- iii.
-Who the reports were submitted to and by whom (e.g. Vessel Master, the Fishing Company etc) :- iv.
-What was the timeframe and method for submission:- v.
-The type of checking and verification that was routinely conducted for this information:- vi.
-Reference to applicable legislation and penalties:- vii.
-Other relevant information :- Scientific Observers Specify: i.
+If not, specify the % of SBT fishing that was covered:- - ii.
+The information that was recorded (including whether it relates to SBT or ERS):- - iii.
+Who the reports were submitted to and by whom (e.g. Vessel Master, the Fishing Company etc)4:- - iv.
+What was the timeframe and method5 for submission:- - v.
+The type of checking and verification that was routinely conducted for this information:- - vi.
+Reference to applicable legislation and penalties:- - vii.
+Other relevant information6:- i.
 The percentage of the SBT catch and effort observed and the total number of days that observers were actually deployed for in the three previous seasons for each sector (e.g. longline, purse seine, commercial charter fleet, domestic fleet).
 The unit of effort should be hooks, sets and tows for longline, purse seine and towing respectively:-